 We keep the target word.

-For each positive sample, we generate $k$ negative samples.
+For each positive sample, we generate negative samples.
 To achieve that, we randomly sample non-context words from the vocabulary.

 New Loss Function